 Reg D is split into three subcategories (Rules):

-Rule 504 — This is a “seed” capital exemption that allows business owners to raise up to $5 million in a 12 month period.
+— This is a “seed” capital exemption that allows business owners to raise to $5 million in 12 months.

-Rule 506 — This rule allows for unlimited fund raising, but some regulations about advertising apply.
+—This rule allows for unlimited fund-raising, but some regulations about advertising apply.
 Learn more at the IRS website: sec.gov/smallbusiness#regd

 Funding Limits: $5 million in some cases, unlimited in others.
 See the rules above.

 Needed Forms: Companies must file a Form D, showing the names and addresses of executives and directors, with the SEC.

 Cost: This method of raising capital allows business owners to avoid the high underwriting fees and many other costs associated with an IPO.